divideprojects/Alita_Robot/README.md

 - Make sure your PR works and doesn't break anything.
 - You must join the support group.
-- Make sure it passes `make test` command.
+- Make sure it passes test using `make test`.

 ## Special Thanks to